Undergraduate Research Symposium

 8 February 2014, Perry Library

 For the 2014 Undergraduate Research Symposium, Dr. Finley-Croswhite hosted a panel of five students from her History 304T class, “The History of Medicine, Disease, and Health Technology.”
 The panel was called “Deadly Medicine and World War II: Cautionary Insight into Ethical Guidelines Left Unchecked,” and included papers from Dominique’ Washington, “The Nazi Search for a ‘Better’ Race,” Sarah Keck, “Nazi Medicine: A Look into the Perverse Minds Behind Eugenics,” James Hennessey, “Abandonment of Medical Ethics in Nazi Germany: Scientific Research and Ethical Crimes in Germany in the 1930s and 1940s,” Lindsey Northup, “Nazi Medicine: Dr. Josef Mengele, Angel of Death,” and Elisa T. Hendrix: “The Creation of the Nuremberg Code and Its Impact on Medical Ethics.”
-The photo above includes from left to right: Dr. Annette Finley, Dominique’ Washington, Sarah Keck, James Hennessey, Lindsey Northup, and Elisa T. Hendrix.
+The photo below includes from left to right: Dr. Annette Finley, Dominique’ Washington, Sarah Keck, James Hennessey, Lindsey Northup, and Elisa T. Hendrix.

 9 February 2013, Perry Library